Portal Hypertension school: course directors

 - Prof. Juan Carlos Garcia-Pagan, Spain

-- Dr. Virginia Hernández-Gea, Spain
+- Dr Virginia Hernández-Gea, Spain

-Program Overview / Summary
+Programme Overview / Summary

-- Epidemiology and etiology of Portal Hypertension.
-Is there a world beyond cirrhosis?
+- Epidemiology and etiology of portal hypertension: Is there a world beyond cirrhosis?

 - HVPG measurement: How and when?

 - Non-invasive evaluation of portal hypertension: Does it help?

 - Update on the pharmacological and endoscopic management of portal hypertension